SeenuNahak/C-Compiler/README.md

-# Frontend Phase of a C Compiler
+# FRONTEND PHASE of a C Compiler

 ## Using the Compiler